 KERRITT SAINTAL, MPH (c), CPH, is a Public Health Analyst at DC Health's Tobacco Control Program.
 Ms. Saintal serves as the Program Officer for the Community Disparities Initiative, focusing on reducing tobacco burden among Black residents of the District of Columbia who also experience food insecurity.
 With nearly 10 years of research experience, she is currently completing her master's degree in public health with a concentration in epidemiology at Eastern Virginia Medical School.
-Her research interests include minority health disparities, global health, chronic diseases, and understanding the implications of artificial intelligence and machine learning methods on community-based research.
+Her research interests include minority health disparities, global health, chronic diseases, and understanding the implications of artificial intelligence and methods community-based machine learning on research.
 Email: kerritt.saintal@dc.gov